Police Explorer Program

 Vacation House Watch Program

 Residences that are left vacant when the owners are out of town are prime targets for burglaries and vandalism.
-To reduce these threats, the Denton County Water District Police Department offers a Vacation House Watch service that provides increased patrols for those residents who are away from home.
+To reduce these threats, the Elm Ridge Police Department offers a Vacation House Watch service that provides increased patrols for those residents who are away from home.
 While the residence is on Vacation Watch, officers will routinely check the location to ensure the house and premises are secure, and will investigate any suspicious circumstances.
 When practical, your residence will be checked two times a day.
 Vacation House Watches are limited to a two week time period and are subject to officer availability.

 To request a Vacation House Watch please fill out the Vacation House Watch Request form and drop the form off at the police department during normal business hours.